Why is alcohol an asthma trigger?

 “You might forget your evening preventer after a night out if you’ve had a few drinks.
 So, why not take it before you go out instead?” says Dr Andy.

 Not everyone has a preventer inhaler.
-If you’ve been prescribed an AIR inhaler to use only when you get symptoms, find out more about your treatment plan here.
+If you’ve been prescribed an AIR inhaler to use only when you get symptoms, find out more about your AIR treatment plan.

 3. Share your asthma action plan with friends and family